In this section

 Our Services

-• One-on-one consultation sessions with clinical pharmacists specializing in anticoagulation therapy management
+• One-on-one consultation session with a clinical pharmacists/clinicians specializing in anticoagulation therapy management

 • Medication list review at each visit